 A new behemoth is entering the cell therapy CDMO market, FUJIFILM Cellular Dynamics (FUJIFILM CDI).
 CDMOs are companies that provide manufacturing services to cell and gene therapy companies on a contract basis.
 In some cases, they may also support product development, clinical trial support, or commercial supply.

-On January 3, 2019, FUJIFILM Cellular Dynamics, Inc. (FCDI), a US subsidiary of FUJIFILM Corporation, announced it will be spending $21M to open a new cGMP-compliant production facility in Madison, Wisconsin.
-According to FCDI, the facility will support FCDI’s internal cell therapeutics pipeline, as well as serve as a Contract Development and Manufacturing Organization (CDMO) for iPS cell products.
+FUJIFILM Cellular Dynamics, Inc. (FCDI), a US subsidiary of FUJIFILM Corporation, will be spending $21M to open a new cGMP-compliant production facility in Madison, Wisconsin.
+According to FCDI’s January 2019 announcement, the facility will support FCDI’s internal cell therapeutics pipeline, as well as serve as a Contract Development and Manufacturing Organization (CDMO) for iPS cell products.

 iPS Cell Manufacturing for Regenerative Medicine

 Induced pluripotent stem cells (iPS cells) are differentiated cells that are reprogrammed back into an embryonic-like state.
 Derived from skin or blood cells, iPS cells are not controversial, because they are made from adult cells.
 As pluripotent stem cells, they can give rise to nearly all of the tissues that form the human body.

 The market for iPS cell therapies is rapidly expanding, with Cynata Therapeutics recently completing the world’s first Phase I trial with an iPSC-derived therapeutic product (CYP-001).
 In January 2017, FUJIFILM took a strategic equity stake in Cynata Therapeutics of 9%, for which it paid A$3.97 million.
 Under the agreement, the parties are collaborating on the development and commercialisation CYP-001 for graft-versus-host disease (GvHD).